CAN-DO REAL FOOD CAN BE USED TO ENHANCE YOUR MEALS, SNACKS AND PARTIES

-Quick and easy pasta using Loaded Pasta Sauce
+Quick and easy meal using canned Loaded Pasta Sauce

 This is great when you have to put together a meal easily and quickly.
 Cook the pasta (any you have on hand will do).
 Once it is boiling add a teaspoon of salt, and add enough pasta to feed the hungry horde.
 While you are waiting for the water to boil (don’t watch it!), you can open a jar of pasta sauce into a sauce pan and heat.
 You can add sliced mushrooms if desired — I try to keep some in the fridge at all times.

 If you want to make a meat sauce, brown a pound of ground meat in a little olive oil and add to the sauce.
 If the ground meat is frozen (the usual case in our house), defrost in the microwave before browning.
 One pound of ground meat will work with either a pint or quart of pasta sauce.
 Drain the pasta when just done and dump into a large bowl and pour the sauce over the top.
 A green salad and crusty bread will complete the meal.
 I have put all this together in under 30 minutes even with frozen meat.
 Pint serves 2-3, Quart 4-6 especially with meat added.

 Quick and easy meal using dehydrated Loaded Pasta Sauce with Zoodles